What is Ethical Hacking The White Hat Approach to Strengthening Cybersecurity [2025]

 Networking: To find vulnerabilities and secure networks, one must have a thorough understanding of network protocols, routing, and security.

-Operating Systems: Proficiency with many operating systems, such as Windows, Linux, and macOS, is important in order to detect and mitigate vulnerabilities.
+Operating Systems: Proficiency with many operating systems, such as Windows, Linux, and macOS, is important to detect and mitigate vulnerabilities.

 Security Tools: Comprehending security tools like Nmap, Metasploit, Wireshark, and different vulnerability scanners is crucial for carrying out ethical hacking activities.